Dolibarr/dolibarr/SECURITY.md

 * Stack traces or path disclosure when logged-in user is admin
 * Any vulnerabilities due to a configuration different than the one defined into chapter "Scope for qualified vulnerabilities".
 * Brute force attacks on login page, password forgotten page or any public pages (/public/*) are not qualified if the fail2ban recommended fail2ban rules were not installed.
+* Vulnerabilities of type XSS exploited by using javascript into a website page (with permission to edit website pages) or by using php code into a website page using the permission to edit php code are not qualified, except if this allow to get higher privileges (being able to set javascript or php code is the expected behaviour).